rodriguesfas/holidays/README.md

 # Holidays Brasil
-This is a simple API provided by GitHub Pages.
+A small API of Brazilian holidays provided by GitHub Pages.

 ## National